You are here

 Professor Loretta Fernandez Receives Grant From The EPA

-The pilot study by CEE/COS Assistant Professor Loretta Fernandez entitled “Laboratory and field pilot study on using polyethylene passive samplers to monitor potential PCB transport across the engineered cap at the Grasse River Superfund site” has received a $405K grant in collaboration with the US Army Engineer Research and Development Center from the Environmental Protection Agency.
-Her research addresses the contamination issue of sediments in the Grasse River Superfund site in Massena, NY including PCB contaminated sediments along 7.2 miles of river.
+Assistant Professor Loretta Fernandez has received a $405K grant in collaboration with the US Army Engineer Research and Development Center from the Environmental Protection Agency to further her pilot study research addressing the contamination issue of sediments in the Grasse River Superfund site in Massena, New York, including polychlorinated biphenyl (PCB) contaminated sediments along 7.2 miles of river.